arontommi/RNAseq-VAX/README.md

 please note : This pipeline is still in alpha stage. please use at your own risk

-# RNAseq-VAX - RNAseq Variante Allele Expression
+# RNAseq-VAX - RNAseq Variante Allele eXpression
-this pipeline takes already aligned data from nf-core/rnaseq pipeline and calls variants with haplotypecaller as well as allele specific variants.
-The aim is to follow the guidelines for variant calling by GATK.
-It then annoatates the variants with VEP
+The aim of this pipeline is to generate Allele specific expression data from already aligned bam files. it is designed to run on top of [nf-core/rnaseq](https://github.com/nf-core/rnaseq).

+The pipeline follows [GATK guideline for variant calling in RNAseq](https://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).
+It then uses [ASEReadCounter](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php) to retrive allele specific expression.

 ### Introduction
-RNAseq-VAX: this pipeline takes already aligned data from NGI-RNAseq pipeline and calls variants and allele specifice variant expressions

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.